River (Miley Cyrus song)

-Background and release
+Background and development

 On December 31, 2022, while hosting her NBC live special Miley's New Year's Eve Party, Cyrus announced the release of the new single "Flowers".
 Following its January 12, 2023, release, the song experienced widespread critical acclaim, as well as a global commercial success despite minimal promotion.
-"Flowers" became Cyrus' second number one single in the United States, hitting the top spot on Billboard Hot 100 on chart issue January 28, staying there for six continuous weeks.
+"Flowers" became Cyrus' second number one single in the United States, hitting the top spot on Billboard Hot 100 on chart issue January 28 and staying there for six continuous weeks.
 A week prior to the lead single's release, the singer unveiled that her next album will be called Endless Summer Vacation with a release date of March 10.
-Three days before the album's release, Cyrus started teasing "River" through teasers released on her social media.
-She shared a part of the song's instrumental, as well as its lyrics.

-Cyrus stated that "River" begun as a much sadder song, since its development started within a turbulent time in her life.
+Cyrus stated that "River" had begun as a much sadder song, since its development started within a turbulent time in her life.
 However, as the result of parts she organized, the track "evolved from a trouble where it felt like it never stopped raining, to then raining down love".
 The singer added, that in order to take part in the event, [one] needed to "bring [their] gay best friend".
 During the interview for Miley Cyrus – Endless Summer Vacation (Backyard Sessions), she admitted that "River" is about ejaculation.
 However this word was censored, resulting in theories regarding what she actually said.
-"River" shares the same production team as its previous single "Flowers" - it was produced by Kid Harpoon and Tyler Johnson, with additional writing done by the singer and Justin Tranter.
+"River" shares the same production team as its previous single "Flowers" – it was produced by Kid Harpoon and Tyler Johnson, with additional writing done by the singer and Justin Tranter.

-On March 13, 2023, it was officially serviced to adult contemporary radio and its hot and modern sub-formats in the United States.
-The song was also sent to contemporary hit radio in the country the following day.